Algebraic Surfaces in Positive Characteristic: (Quasi-)elliptic fibrations

 \begin{Definition} If the generic fiber of a fibration $S\to B$ is a smooth curve of genus one, the fibration is called {\em elliptic}.
 If the generic fiber is a curve that is not smooth over $k(B)$, the fibration is called {\em quasi-elliptic}, which can exist in characteristic $2$ and $3$ only. \end{Definition}

+Some authors require elliptic fibrations to have a section, which we do not.
+The literature is not consistent.

-We refer to \cite{bm2} and \cite[Exercises 7.5 and 7.6]{Badescu} for examples of quasi-elliptic fibrations and to \cite{bm3} for results about the geometry of quasi-elliptic fibrations.
-For results on quasi-elliptic fibrations in characteristic $3$ see \cite{Lang Quasi}.
+We refer to \cite{bm2} and \cite[Exercises 7.5 and 7.6]{Badescu} for examples of quasi-elliptic fibrations and to \cite{bm3} for more on the geometry of quasi-elliptic fibrations.
+For results on quasi-elliptic fibrations in characteristic $3$, see \cite{Lang Quasi}.

-We note that quasi-elliptically fibered surfaces are always uniruled, but may not be birationally ruled and refer to Section \ref{uni and super} where we discuss this phenomenon in detail.
+We note that quasi-elliptic surfaces are always uniruled, but may not be birationally ruled and refer to Section \ref{subsec:quasi-elliptic uniruled}, where we discuss this in greater detail.

-We note that the situation gets worse in higher dimensions: Mori and Saito \cite{Mori} constructed Fano $3$-folds $X$ in characteristic $2$ together with fibrations $X\to S$, whose generic fibers are conics in $\PP^2_{k(S)}$ that become non-reduced over $\overline{k(S)}$.
+We also note that the situation gets more complicated in higher dimensions: Mori and Saito \cite{Mori} constructed Fano $3$-folds $X$ in characteristic $2$ together with fibrations $X\to S$, whose generic fibers are conics in $\PP^2_{k(S)}$ that become non-reduced over $\overline{k(S)}$.
 Such fibrations are called {\em wild conic bundles}.